leon4rd/test/README.md

-## Why did the kid throw the clock out the window?
-He wanted to see time fly!
+## Why did the banana go to the doctor?
+He was not "peeling" well.